We repeat rewarding behaviors. So do dogs.

-To train a dog to "do" something, we use positive reinforcement, better described as reward based training.
+We use positive reinforcement, better described as reward based training.

 Your dog gets what she wants after doing what you ask.

-Behavior tools are packaged under the heading of "Applied Behavior Analysis" (ABA).
-ABA is used in many sectors of our society.
+(ABA) is used in many sectors of our society.
 There are several "official" definitions for ABA depending on who's writing, but since I attended training through Easter Seals on ABA, I'll choose their definition.
 I like it.